 Banana’s for Banana.

-Although the speckled ones are perfect for baking loaves, breads, muffins and cakes, just like this strawberry banana bread.
-I think my love comes from my Nan, who always made banana cake as a treat.
+Although the speckled ones are perfect for baking loaves, bread, muffins and cakes, just like this strawberry banana bread.
+I think my love comes from my Nan, who always made a banana cake as a treat.
 I have made her recipe and shared it a few times on this blog, you can find the most recent version here.
 ‘My Nan’s Banana Cake‘.